mani-repos-link/ASPGenerator4j/readme.md

 - Defining the resources values and a value can be only 3 types: integer range, float range and enumeration(strings with , separated)
 - Constraint templates

+More declare models can be found under `src/main/resources/models/declare/`.

 #### TOOL
 The tool is based on the ASP and clingo.